There are many different ways to analyze a website's traffic. We’ll look at each one in this step-by-step guide.

 - Which channels drive the most web traffic?

 - Which subdomains or subfolders get the most visits?

 - Which pages/posts pull in the most organic traffic?

-- Which individual keywords generate the most traffic?
+- Which individual keywords generate the most organic search traffic?

 - How does this traffic engage with a website?